y5systems/intmax2-contract/docs/index.md

 function split(bytes32 input) internal pure returns (uint256[])
 ```

-Splits a bytes32 into an array of uint256, each representing 4 bytes
+Splits a bytes32 value into an array of 8 uint256 values

+_Each uint256 in the resulting array represents 4 bytes (32 bits) of the original input_

 #### Parameters